 U of T’s deep urban expertise, across all fields, is tackling the future of cities.
 The School of Cities is where educators, institutions, practitioners and the public will engage in research, education and outreach to drive forward new city solutions – and a shared prosperity for all citizens.

-Each project is assigned to a team of fourth-year undergraduates drawn from different disciplines.
-Student teams work through a creative, iterative, and open-ended design process to design solutions to meet client needs.
+Each project is assigned to a team of fourth-year undergraduates drawn from different faculties and departments.
+Student teams work on a real problem utilizing a multidisciplinary and mixed methods problem-solving approach to meet the client needs.
 Successfully completing the project requires that students integrate skills and knowledge from across multiple disciplines.
 Current participating undergraduate departments and faculties are Faculty of Applied Science and Engineering, John H. Daniels Faculty of Architecture, Department of Geography and Planning, Rotman School of Management, the Urban Studies Program at Innis College, the Department of Sociology (UTSC and UTSG), Department of Computer Science, School of Environment, and the Faculty of Information.

 All of the 2021-2022 projects are posted.